 “You might not entirely agree with the importance of each soft skill, but you probably have an idea of what makes a good employee for your organization.
 One thing to keep in mind is that not every applicant will possess every one of these research-backed qualities of a good employee – but some can be developed over time.
 Some candidates may not have much experience working in teams.
 Others may not have had to communicate with other departments, senior leaders, or external partners.

 “As we shift from a jobs market that favors employers to one that favors employees, don’t let issues of quality or quantity get you down.
-If you are confident in the skills and attributes you need in a candidate, and have developed methods to located them, you will already be one step ahead in the hunt for quality employees.” – Emily Smykal, 7 Qualities Of A Good Employee and Candidate (According to Research), Jibe; Twitter: @Jibe
+If you are confident in the call center skills and attributes you need in a candidate, and have developed methods to located them, you will already be one step ahead in the hunt for quality employees.” – Emily Smykal, 7 Qualities Of A Good Employee and Candidate (According to Research), Jibe; Twitter: @Jibe

 4. Think like your call center applicants.